-- 80. Pursuant to decision A/1/DC/2 of 4 April 2011 on the Transfer of Assets and Liabilities from the Preparatory Commission to the International Renewable Energy Agency, the liquidation of the Preparatory Commission was formally completed in March 2012.
+- 81. Pursuant to decision A/1/DC/2 of 4 April 2011 on the Transfer of Assets and Liabilities from the Preparatory Commission to the International Renewable Energy Agency, the liquidation of the Preparatory Commission was formally completed in March 2012.
 The audited closing balances of the Preparatory Commission served as a basis for establishing the opening balances of all assets and liabilities of the Agency, effective 6 April 2011.
 IRENA's financial statements for the year 2011 were also audited in May 2012.
-The findings of both audit reports were positive and, together with the respective financial statements, will be made available to Members for their consideration at the third Assembly. - 81.
-Pursuant to Staff Regulation 2.9, the Staff Performance Appraisal System has been successfully implemented with timely delivery of 2011 performance appraisals and establishment of 2012 performance indicators.
-Furthermore, procurement of insurance services for compensation in the event of death, injury or illness attributable to the performance of official duties for the staff has been completed and will be contracted shortly.
-In addition, the Agency concluded a MoU with UNDP's regional office to take advantage of the medical services already in place for UN staff in the United Arab Emirates.
-Cooperative arrangements have been made with the UNFCCC for IRENA staff based in Bonn. - 82.
+The findings of both audit reports were positive and, together with the respective financial statements, will be made available to Members for their consideration at the third Assembly. - 82.
 In compliance with IRENA's financial regulations, the Contracts Review Committee (CRC) reviewed the request for contracts increasing to the value of US\$ 150,000 and provided its recommendations to the Director-General.
 The Procurement Office has developed a procurement plan for the Agency to ensure the coordination and cost-effectiveness of its activities across all divisions.
 It has also developed, and continues to maintain, a database of national and international vendors.
-In order to ensure transparency and competitiveness, procurement opportunities were posted on IRENA's website and the United Nations Global Market (UNGM) to procure services and equipment and to enter into Long-Term Agreements where appropriate.

-- 83. The selection of a travel agency to meet IRENA's travel needs efficiently and cost-effectively was carried out, and an in-house travel agent was engaged in April 2012.
+In order to ensure transparency and competitiveness, procurement opportunities were posted on IRENA's website and the United Nations Global Market (UNGM) to procure services and equipment and to enter into Long-Term Agreements where appropriate. - 83.
+The selection of a travel agency to meet IRENA's travel needs efficiently and cost-effectively was carried out, and an in-house travel agent was engaged in April 2012.
 In addition, a set of travel-related procedures for official travel, such as DSAs and travel routes, was established to ensure consistency and best value for money.
 Monthly reports on travel are issued to ensure that programme managers are informed of the expenditures in this respect. - 84.
 Strategic enhancement in Network and Security Infrastructure was made in order to improve the reliability of IT services, secure the connectivity to IRENA's remote offices and increase the capability to achieve the work programme targets and objectives.
 Additionally, progress was made in the creation of the REmember portal, which is being established as an interactive web platform for IRENA Members. - 85.
 In an effort to ensure compliance with the International Public Sector Accounting Standards (IPSAS), IRENA joined the UN System-wide Task Force on Accounting Standards as an observer to stay abreast of developments in this context.
 Furthermore, an investment policy was prepared for submission to the Assembly in compliance with Financial Regulation 9.9.
-The Policy established a framework for the prudent investment and management of funds. - 86.
-The total approved budget of IRENA for 2012 was US\$ 28.4 million, of which US\$ 16 million was assessed through contributions from all Members; US\$ 7.9 million from the Government of the United Arab Emirates; and US\$ 4.5 million from the Government of Germany.
-As of 30 September 2012, US\$ 12.9 million have been received under the core budget from 57 Members, representing about 80.5% of the anticipated income through assessed contributions (including surplus from previous contributions carried over).
-Contributions totalling US\$ 179,416 were received from Finland, Iraq, Madagascar and the UAE towards the Fund for Developing Country Representatives.
+The Policy established a framework for the prudent investment and management of funds.

+86. The total approved budget of IRENA for 2012 was US\$ 28.4 million, of which US\$ 16 million was assessed through contributions from all Members; US\$ 7.9 million from the Government of the United Arab Emirates; and US\$ 4.5 million from the Government of Germany.
+As of 30 November 2012, US\$ 14.8 million have been received under the core budget from 63 Members, representing about 92.5 % of the anticipated income through assessed contributions (including surplus from previous contributions carried over).